oneapi-src/oneDNN/rfcs/20220128-f64-data_type/Readme.md

 ## Some details on Convolution primitive

-Convolution primitive in particular has several configurations and parameters that deserves to be discussed in more detail with regard to f64 data type.
+Convolution primitive in particular has several configurations and parameters that deserves to be discussed in more detail with regards to f64 data type.
-...
+- Table in https://oneapi-src.github.io/oneDNN/dev_guide_convolution.html describes the supported configurations in the convolution api.
+We suggest adding one row, for which source, weights, destination and bias are all f64; for both forward and backward propagation.
+- Data Representation: f64 conv will be suppored for all the representations which f32 was supported on.
+- Postops & attributes: all post-ops and attributes supported for f32 configuration will be supported for f64 on GPU.
+- Scales: scaling values will remain in f32 in order to minimize API changes.
+These values will be upconverted to f64 (accumulate data type) and the math will occur in f64.

 ## Known limitations

-Reference computation in benchdnn is remained in f32.
+- Reference computation in benchdnn is remained in f32.
+This decision is made in order to minimiaze changes in benchdnn infrastructure which uses f32 for reference computation, until some feedback is collected on this feature.